sitphp/commands/doc/6_tools.choice_tool.md

 ## Sticky choice

 You can "stick" your choice question to the same position with the `placeHere` method.
-This is quite useful when you don't want the question to be re-displayed when the user types an invalid choice.
+This could be useful when you don't want the question to be re-displayed when the user types an invalid choice.

 ```php
 // In the "handle" method of your command class ...